NethServer/nethserver-cockpit/docs/docs/api/system-users.md

 Action `change-password`:

 - name: an existing user
-- newPassword: if not empty, must match with confirmNewPassword; also checked agains password-strength system validator
+- newPassword: if not empty, must match with confirmNewPassword; also checked against password-strength system validator

 #### Groups